 We often feel the need to organize data when it becomes prolonged or has a lot of data entries.
 To keep the data list managed, we can use the Sort & Filter group in Excel.
-The Sort & Filter group consist of the Sort command and the Filter command.
+The Sort & Filter group consists of the Sort command and the Filter command.
 Their functions are different but they both are used to rearrange the data.
 This article will give you an overview of the Sort & Filter group in Excel.

-Features of Sort & Filer Group
+Features of Sort & Filter Group in Excel

 1. Sort Command from Sort & Filter Group

-Data can be sorted with the Sort command in ascending or descending order, by column, or by row, and according to certain inputs like number, text, date etc.
+Data can be sorted with the Sort command in ascending or descending order, by column, or by row, and according to certain inputs like number, text, date, etc.

 Sort any column or row you like, using the Sort window.
 It will appear by clicking on the Sort command.